danchoi/kindlefodder/README.md

 # docs_on_kindle

-docs_on_kindle is a Ruby framework for translating web documention for popular software tools and APIs into Kindle ebooks that are easy to navigate and pleasant to read.
+docs_on_kindle is a Ruby framework for translating web documention and HTML pages into Kindle ebooks that are easy to navigate and pleasant to read.
 It is also a set of recipes for making ebooks out of different websites and webpages.